Prior authorization and referral updates

 Medication requiring prior authorization

-- Drugs requiring prior authorization or having any other restrictions are identified in the AmeriHealth Caritas Louisiana printable formulary (PDF) and through the searchable formulary.
+- Drugs requiring prior authorization or having any other restrictions are identified on the Louisiana Medicaid Single PDL (Fee For Service and Managed Care Organizations) (PDF).

-- The searchable formulary describes how medications are covered if the member were to receive them from an actual pharmacy.
+- The LDH single PDL describes how medications are covered if the member were to receive them from an actual pharmacy.
 If the medication is normally administered by a health care professional and is reimbursed through “buy and bill,” then the prior authorization requirements listed in the printable and searchable formulary may not apply.
 If you have questions about drug coverage, please call 1-800-684-5502.

-- Drugs administered by physician or outpatient hospitals on the Louisiana Medicaid Fee Schedule will be reimbursed, but are subjected to prior authorization if billed charge is $250 or greater.
+- Drugs administered by physician or outpatient hospitals on the Louisiana Medicaid Fee Schedule will be reimbursed.
+Use the Prior authorization lookup tool above to see if a code requires authorization.

 Services requiring prior authorization

 The following is a list of services requiring prior authorization review for medical necessity and place of service.